cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

 - :doc:`Lifecycle: <lifecycle>` deploying and managing applications, and managing the lifecycle of flows, MapReduce programs, Spark programs, workflows, and custom services
 - :doc:`Configuration: <configuration>` retrieving the CDAP and HBase configurations
-- :doc:`Metadata: <metadata>` setting, retrieving, and deleting the business and system metadata annotations of applications and datasets
+- :doc:`Metadata: <metadata>` setting, retrieving, and deleting user metadata annotations
 - :doc:`Preferences: <preferences>` setting, retrieving, and deleting preferences
 - :doc:`Application Templates and Adapters: <apptemplates>` obtaining available application templates and plugins, and creating, deleting, and managing the lifecycle of adapters